What does this mean for me?

-Now that the transfer has happened, Clydesdale has approximately 2.8 million customers across personal and business banking.
+Now that the transfer has happened, Clydesdale has approximately 6.4 million customers across personal and business banking.

-No. Following the transfer, you'll start to see the Clydesdale name at the bottom of things we send to you such as letters and emails.
+No. You'll start to see the Clydesdale name at the bottom of things we send to you such as letters and emails.
 You'll still see the Virgin Money name and logo in all of our communications with you.
-The change means Virgin Money will be a trading name of Clydesdale.
+The change means Virgin Money is now a trading name of Clydesdale.

 There are still other exciting steps to come, for example re-branding some Clydesdale products to the Virgin Money brand.
 If there are changes that impact you, we'll always give you plenty of notice, explain what it means for you and make it as seamless as possible.

-The UK banking transfer scheme we are proposing to undertake is governed by Part VII of the Financial Services and Markets Act 2000.
-Under this act, the transfer needs to be approved by the Court.
+The UK banking transfer scheme we undertook was governed by Part VII of the Financial Services and Markets Act 2000.
+Under this act, the transfer required approval by the Court.